 does the conclusion explain how a better scientific research to be followed-up?

-The abstract is written in English or Indonesia, as a representation of the manuscript.
+d.
+Abstract The abstract is written in English and Indonesia, as a representation of the manuscript.
 The abstract should not exceed 250 words for each language format, written narratively comprising aims/objectives, method, and findings of the research/article.

 The Copyright Form can be downloaded here [Copyright Agreement] The copyright form should be signed originally and send to the Editorial Office in the form of original mail, scanned document to email@example.com and upload file in menu production.